by Kerry Ryan, Owner and Manager of Dog Adventures Northwest, CPDT-KA

 When it’s 3am and your puppy is up and crying and you are exhausted-beyond-words, a Board and Train might sound REALLY, REALLY GREAT.
 And you know what?
 A Board and Train might actually be legitimately helpful for you by giving you a break from the super hard work of raising a puppy and entrusting your pup to a professional.
 But a Board and Train is definitely not the thing you’re looking for if you are hoping for a magic wand.
-Because even if we host your puppy for a few weeks… we will still be returning a puppy to you at the end of it, with all of the attached challenges.
-Yes, we can jumpstart a ton of behaviors, meet your puppy’s critical socialization needs, and set the groundwork for a lifetime of learning… but we cannot “fix” your puppy.
-Because dog training is a lifetime commitment, your puppy is engaging in very normal and essential behaviors, and YOU are an essential part of the equation.
+Because even if we host your puppy for a few weeks… we will still be returning a puppy to you at the end of your dog's stay with us, with all of the attached challenges.
+Yes, we can jumpstart a ton of behaviors, meet your puppy’s critical socialization needs, and set the groundwork for a lifetime of learning… but we cannot “fix” your puppy... because dog training is a lifetime commitment, your puppy is engaging in very normal and developmentally appropriate behaviors, and YOU are an essential part of the equation.

 When a Board and Train Might Actually be a Good Idea

-Now that we have very thoroughly attempted to convince you to not request our priciest service, let's chat about a few ways in which a Board and Train could actually be a good fit for your specific situation.
+Now that we have very thoroughly attempted to convince you to not request our priciest service, let's chat about a few ways in which a Board & Learn with Dog Adventures Northwest could actually be a good fit for your specific situation.

 - You have a puppy and want a professional trainer to handle socialization.
 A dog’s critical socialization period, when they have the most opportunities for positive development, is between the ages of 5 and 16 weeks.
 If a puppy is not properly socialized to their environment in these weeks, you may very well wind up fighting an uphill battle.
 For this reason, we will host young puppies in order to properly socialize them in a professional’s care.